MischaU8/yumyum/fillets/edit-existing-fillets_iCTeE-WeVNI.md

 yum yum
-Floyd here with a quick look at editing existing Phillips and plasticity to edit a fill it simply select the face and use the handle to adjust the fillet you can remove the fillet by selecting the face
+Floyd here with a quick look at editing existing Phillips in Plasticity to edit a fill it simply select the face and use the handle to adjust the fillet you can remove the fillet by selecting the face